Applications and Approvals

 If your research involves human participants, you must obtain ethics approval before commencing.
 Human research includes any research with or about people, their data, or tissue.
 You need ethics approval to recruit, conduct research with participants, and you must maintain active ethics approval throughout analysis and until publication.

-Committee meeting dates are found on the Ethics Committee page.
+Committee meeting and submission dates are found on the Ethics Committee page.

-It is crucial to start the ethics review process as early as possible.
-Plan for the review to take from two weeks to several months, depending on the complexity and risk level of your research, and the completeness of your application.
+It is crucial to start preparing for ethics review as early as possible: treat it as integral to the project planning process.
+Plan for the review itself to take from two weeks to several months, depending on the complexity and risk level of your research, and the completeness of your application.

 Check the committee meeting dates and submission deadlines and see Application review pathways below to ensure you allow enough time for feedback and revisions before starting your research.